MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/integrate-sales.md

 # Integrate Dynamics 365 Sales with Dynamics 365 Product Visualize Hub

 New entities are introduced in Product Visualize Hub to provide your business with the flexibility it needs to use Product Visualize in a variety of scenarios.
 For the existing Product Visualize users or anyone new to Dynamics 365 Sales, we recommend connecting the Product Visualize entities to the existing Opportunity and Product entities you already use.
 This will let you quickly transition to the new Product Visualize workflow without significantly changing how your salespeople work.

-This topic will guide you through the steps to setup Product Visualize for a standard Dynamics 365 Sales scenario and assumes you already have Dynamics 365 Sales enabled.
+This topic guides you through the steps to setup Product Visualize for a standard Dynamics 365 Sales scenario and assumes you already have Dynamics 365 Sales enabled.
 The same steps could be used to customize any existing Dynamics 365 entities, or even your own custom entities.
-For this example, we will add the Mixed Reality Session entity to the main form of the Account entity.
+For this example, we will add the Mixed Reality Session entity to the main form of the Opportunity entity.

 1. Open a web browser, and enter the URL to your Dynamics 365 instance in the following format: &lt;domain\_name&gt;.crm.dynamics.com.
 For example, `https://productvisualize.crm.dynamics.com`